 The construction of meteorological networks (Fig. 1) requires a significant commitment in terms of initial investment, management and maintenance, so it is reasonable to expect them to provide a high-quality observational base to support multiple potential uses.
 It has, however, been found that due to situations or problems that are sometimes easily overcome (suboptimal location of the station, lack of correct validation of the data, inadequacy of some sensors), these monitoring systems often produce data that has a limited capacity for representativeness3 and is not suited to all applications.
-This is largely due to a lack of planning, or even no planning at all, when, for example, the decision is made to entrust the network supplier with the design phase, in the belief that this will reduce the costs of the project, or when the overall management of the network does not satisfy at least the basic principles of supervision required by WMO4, sometimes merely due to inadequate knowledge of them.
+This is largely due to a lack of planning, or even no planning at all, when, for example, the decision is made to entrust the network supplier with the design phase, in the belief that this will reduce the costs of the project, or when the overall management of the network does not satisfy at least the basic principles of supervision required by the World Meteorological Organization (WMO)4, sometimes merely due to inadequate knowledge of them.

 First of all, monitoring networks require careful design, with the creation of a structure that meets specific technological and legislative needs, and also satisfies management and financial aspects.
 Where possible, and if necessary, they should be designed with a view to obtaining certification.
 Similarly, existing networks should be brought into line with the highest standards and optimised technologically and functionally to enhance their data and associated services.
-Where applicable, certification is the final stage in the process.
+Where applicable, certification is the final stage in the process that Radarmeteo has structured both at the operational and formal level within the MeteoCert® service.